"Tested" by Adam Savage: An in-depth review of the world's best keyboard.

 The journey is long.

-- From user need to a specification.
+From user need to a functional specification

-- From specification to an idea.
+From functional specification to an idea.

-- From idea to feasibility studies (calculations, initial stack-ups, principles, ...)
+From idea to feasibility studies (calculations, initial stack-ups, principles, ...)

-- From idea to 3D CAD concept
+From idea to 3D CAD concept

 Home